 LESSON #1: Listen to that voice inside you.
 It’s communicating your truth.

-Even if I’d been the selected candidate, I’m not sure I would have fully enjoyed the lower fees, the traveling, or the audience (they were from a sector that I’ve known to question and challenge everything that’s presented.
+Even if I’d been the selected candidate, although it would have provided steady work, I’m not sure I would have fully enjoyed the lower fees, the traveling, or the audience (they were from a sector that I’ve known to question and challenge everything that’s presented.
 Delivering a session to them is not for the faint-hearted or novice presenter.
 It’s work).
-The bureaucracy and tangled web of procedure that this organization required for just its speaker selection process did not bode well.
+The bureaucracy and tangled web of procedure that this organization required for its speaker selection process, their lack of response, and the disrespect they demonstrated, did not bode well.
 “If that’s what they’re like before you start working with them”, I reasoned, “what on earth would they be like after?”
 Imagine the amount of documentation they would require?
 Instead of spending my efforts developing and delivering the best sessions to respond to the needs of each particular group, I feared I would be drowning in red tape.
-Scissors, please!!!
+Scissors, please.
+Cut that leash!

 LESSON #2: It’s all about “fit”.
 If it’s too much work, it might not be for you.